 We agree with Mr. Franklin.
 By creating a quiet, comfortable, organized, pleasant and focused study space, you are making an invaluable investment in your knowledge.

-Online programs at PGS allow students to study whenever and wherever is best for their schedule, personality and work habits.
+Programs at PGS allow students to study whenever and wherever is best for their schedule, personality and work habits.
 With easy access and a relevant learning environment, an online program is a perfect complement to these six guidelines for the ultimate study spot.